BdR76/lcdgame.js/readme.md

 browsers and several games are fully playable on pc's, laptops, mobile phones and tablets.

-The lcdgame.js library will be updated regularly bug fixes and possibly additional game devices, so in that sense it remains work in progress.
+The lcdgame.js library could be updated with bug fixes or possibly additional game devices, so in that sense it remains work in progress.

 ![preview screenshot](/lcdgamejs_preview.jpg?raw=true "preview")